Resident Handbook - Quick Links

 When you are ready to move, if you have questions on how to prepare your residence, please call the PMI Georgia office, and discuss your concerns with us.
 We want your move to be a pleasant and successful one.

 Below is our Cleaning Guide for Tenant Move-Out.
-This is also available as a form on the PMI Georgia website on the Tenants page.
 We provide it for your convenience.
-Please note that PMI Georgia staff will use this same checklist in our move-out inspection of the property together with the move-in inspection form on file to calculate damages, if any, to withhold from your security deposit.
+Please note that PMI Georgia staff will use this same checklist in our move-out inspection of the property together with the move-in inspection report on file to calculate damages, if any, to withhold from your security deposit.

 1. All rooms